AJK President Calls For Holding India Accountable For War Crimes - UrduPoint

 Highlighting the reasons behind Indian action of August 5, 2019, Khan said the violent-extremist BJP-RSS regime felt that the only option left for them was the invasion, occupation, annexation and colonisation of the occupied part of the state of Jammu and Kashmir.

-Around 900,000 Indian troops brazenly invaded the territory and laid siege to it, which was buttressed by a punitive security lock down, a communication blockade and massive use of brutality on the people.
+Around 900,000 Indian troops brazenly invaded the territory and laid siege to it, which was buttressed by a punitive security lockdown, a communication blockade and massive brutalisation of the people.
 The Indian occupiers knew that the population, despite such draconian measures, would not capitulate to foreign occupation of their land.

 They knew that no matter how many people they killed, Kashmir would remain a nursery for freedom.
 So they resorted to naked, blatant settler-colonialism.